 Tickets can be purchased from automated vending machines at the Barcelona-Plaça Espanya Station.
 Give yourself plenty of time to find the line and buy the ticket as the station is quite large, and there also can be lines at the ticket machines, especially on weekends.

-Return trains start at 9:41am from Monistrol Montserrat, with the last train normally leaving at 18:41 (6:41pm).
+There are also multiple return train times, with departures from Monistrol back to Barcelona approximately every half an hour.
 Don’t forget to account for the time it will take to get down the mountain when considering your train time, and be sure to check the schedule of either the rack railway or cable car to give yourself plenty of time.

 Please check up to date train times on the FGC website here.